How to Clean Mirrors?

 Did you know that small kids learn to recognize themselves in the mirror after 2 years of age?
 Some animals such as elephants, chimpanzees, and orangutans also pass the mirror test, showing self-recognizing behaviors at different stages of life.

-Many homeowners complain that cleaning mirrors leave streaks behind, but this article will show you how to avoid that and what products to use when cleaning mirrors, so keep reading!
+Many homeowners complain that cleaning mirrors leave streaks behind, but this article will show you how to avoid that.
+Keep reading to find out what products to use when cleaning mirrors.

 Unlike glass or other types of materials, mirrors require a more delicate cleaning approach because they can be scratched easily.
 Here’s what you have to do to clean your mirrors correctly.

 Rubbing alcohol is one of the best cleaning products for mirrors.
 It doesn’t affect the surface of the mirror, it doesn’t interact with it or cause streaks or scratches.
-Make sure that you put some rubbing alcohol on a clean cotton pad and gently wipe the mirror from top to bottom.
+Make sure that you put some rubbing alcohol on a clean cotton pad.
+Now, gently wipe the mirror from top to bottom.

 This cleaning process should be done at least twice a month or as often you think it’s necessary.